addsict/spanner-example-counter/README.md

 # spanner-example-counter

-Example code for implementing a counter with Cloud Spanner.
+Example code for implementing a counter with Cloud Spanner and Cloud Functions.

 ## Setup